SPS-L/cigre-cyprus.org/content/conference/submission.md

 ## Submission process
 ​
-The authors need to submit a one-page summary [using this template here](../Abstract_Template.docx) send to [conference@cigre-cyprus.org](mailto:conference@cigre-cyprus.org).
+The authors need to submit a one-page summary [using this template here](../Abstract_Template.docx) submit to [this link](https://form.jotform.com/231633906259460).
 A full paper is **not** required.
 The summary should cover the motivation, methodology, and application of your work.

 ​We'll decide whether to put you down for an oral or poster presentation based on the mix of submissions we receive but if you have a preference for an oral or poster - let us know in your email.
 We can't promise you'll get your request as it all depends on space - but we'll do our best to keep everyone happy.